The common fatty liver causes are:

 “Lifestyle and dietary changes are currently the most effective options for managing NAFLD” (17)

-We eat to provide our cells with immediate and longer term energy.
+We eat to provide our cells with immediate and longer-term energy.
+We do need Carbs for our immediate energy needs BUT not in excess.

-During this process glucose is released, used and excess shuttled into our:
+During this process, molecules of energy (glucose) are released, used, and the excess shuttled into our:

 - muscle cells,